Botodom/api/README.md

 * Eligibility submissions
 * Homework Management

-*This feaftures will be implemented in a future app*
+*This features will be implemented in a future app*

 ## Run the project